 It’s a quick stop to organise a small pack as we’ll be hiking up to the twin peaks of Bishop and Clerk.

 The forest walk is cool and a comfortable climb with pauses, but when we reach the scree slope it becomes more challenging.

 The rocky ascent leads us at last to the part where we leave packs and scramble up to the top.

 There’s a sense of achievement having made it to the 620m-high summit, but we’re surrounded by low cloud, obliterating the view entirely.

-Returning to Bernacchi House, we see a Maria Island Tasmanian devil out back but he’s not keen on visitors and makes a quick exit.
+Returning to Bernacchi House, we see a Maria Island Tasmanian devil but he’s not keen on visitors and makes a quick exit.